 You wake up each morning, hop on that scale, and hope it will tell you something wonderful and magical about your weight loss goals, success from yesterday’s workout, or at least let you know you are on track.
 While these might be the case on occasion, they are never an everyday occurrence.
 If weight was a perfect measure of health and fitness improvements then this would perhaps be a more justified solution, but the sad truth is that it is not.

 When you step on the scale it simply tells you how much you weigh at that very moment, and nothing else.
-The scale doesn’t know if you just drank your whole water bottle (2 pounds), are retaining water (2-3 pounds), or just ate a large meal (1-3 pounds).
+The scale doesn’t know if you just drank your whole water bottle (2 sterline), are retaining water (2-3 sterline), or just ate a large meal (1-3 sterline).
 These variables make it possible to weigh in multiple times each day at drastically different weights, but your fitness and health isn’t changing every hour or so, so isn’t that a far more consistent measure?
 A good place to start is to ask yourself some questions about your physical activity:

 - Am I exercising regularly?